k-ganda/Chatbot_ML/README.md

 The chatbot's interface will guide users on how to interact, including how to ask questions, restart conversations, or end the chat.

+To know what type of questions to ask, you can go through the dataset from Hugging Face and pick any of the questions to ask, you can also refine them.

 ## Example conversations:

 Here are examples of conversational interactions with the chatbot.